luapower/website/www/md/faq.md

-[Getting luajit](/luajit/download) and the modules that you need and unzipping them over a common directory is enough to create a runnable LuaJIT installation that is self-contained and portable, meaning it will run the included luajit command from any directory and on any platform, and furthermore, modules and binary dependencies will be looked for in the installation directory first, effectively isolating the installation from other libraries or Lua installations that might be present in the host system.
+[Getting luajit](/luajit/download) and the modules that you need and unzipping them over a common directory is enough to create a runnable LuaJIT installation that is self-contained and portable, meaning it will run the included luajit command from any directory and on any platform.

 ## What platforms does it run on?